Why Production Machine Learning Fails — And How To Fix It

 This may also be the stage when you detect overfitting or underfitting in your model—a model that performed wonderfully during training but fails to produce useful results during testing may be overfit.

-Deployment and serving hurdles
+Machine learning deployment and serving hurdles

-This is why it’s so important to articulate the business problem clearly at the outset, agree upon what success looks like, design an end-to-end solution, and have a shared understanding of your ML project’s value compared to other priorities.
+This is why it’s so important to articulate the business problem clearly at the outset, agree upon what success looks like, design an end-to-end solution, and have a shared understanding of your machine learning project’s value compared to other priorities.
 Without this strategic plan, your project may never receive the engineering resources it needs to finally reach production.

 For just one example, Netflix never productionalized its million-dollar prize-winning recommendation algorithm due to the winning model’s complexity to implement—instead choosing another submission that was simpler to integrate.

-Tactics for scalable ML in production
+Tactics for scalable machine learning in production

 Lean into the cloud